kedacore/keda-docs/content/docs/2.5/scalers/rabbitmq-queue.md

 - `protocol`: Protocol to be used for communication.
 Either `auto`, `http`, or `amqp`.
 It should correspond with the `host` value.
 Optional, will autodetect based on the `host` URL if possible.
 - `vhostName`: Vhost to use for the connection, overrides any vhost set in the connection string from `host`/`hostFromEnv`.
 - `queueLength`: DEPRECATED!
 Use `mode: QueueLength` and `value: ##` instead.
 Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
 If the actual number of messages in the queue is 30, the scaler scales to 3 pods.
 Default is 20 unless `publishRate` is specified, in which case `queueLength` is disabled for this trigger.
-- `useRegex`: In case of `http` protocol, this parameter allows to use regex (in `queueName` parameter) to select queue instead of full name, the valid values are: `"true"` and `"false"`.
+- `useRegex`: This parameter allows to use regex (in `queueName` parameter) to select queue instead of full name, the valid values are: `"true"` and `"false"`.
 Optional.
+Only apples to hosts that use the `http` protocol.
 - `operation`: Operation that will be applied to compute the number of messages in case of `useRegex` enabled.
 Either `sum` (default),`max`, or `avg`.
 Optional.
-- `metricName`: an optional name to assign to the metric.
+- `metricName`: An optional name to assign to the metric.
 If not set KEDA will generate a name based on the queue name.
 If using more than one trigger it is required that all metricNames be unique.
 - `timeout`: Timeout **for this specific trigger**.
 This value will override the value defined in `KEDA_HTTP_DEFAULT_TIMEOUT`.
 Optional.
 Only apples to hosts that use the `http` protocol.

 Some parameters could be provided using environmental variables, instead of setting them directly in metadata.
 Here is a list of parameters you can use to retrieve values from environment variables: